Tuolumne County, California: 2000

 There were 21,004 households, out of which 26.1% had children under the age of 18 living with them, 54.4% were married couples living together, 9.6% had a female householder with no husband present, and 32.2% were non-families.
 26.0% of all households were made up of individuals, and 11.70% had someone living alone who was 65 years of age or older.
 The average household size was 2.36 and the average family size was 2.82.

 In the county, the population was spread out, with 20.7% under the age of 18, 7.6% from 18 to 24, 25.3% from 25 to 44, 27.9% from 45 to 64, and 18.5% who were 65 years of age or older.
 The median age was 43 years.
 For every 100 females there were 111.50 males.
 For every 100 females age 18 and over, there were 112.20 males.

 The median income for a household in the county was $38,725, and the median income for a family was $44,327.
 Males had a median income of $35,373 versus $25,805 for females.
 The per capita income for the county was $21,015.
 About 8.1% of families and 11.4% of the population were below the poverty line, including 16.2% of those under age 18 and 4.0% of those age 65 or over.

 Government and policing

 The Government of Tuolumne County is established and defined by the California Constitution and is a five-member elected Board Of Supervisors who serve four year elected terms.
 The government provides services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-The Board is government for all unincorporated areas.
+The Board is the government for all unincorporated areas.
 Sonora is the only incorporated city in Tuolumne County.

-Sheriff
+Sheriff and Police

 The Tuolumne County Sheriff provides court protection, jail administration, and coroner services for the entire county.
 It provides patrol and detective services for the unincorporated areas of the county.

+Within the city limits of Sonora, patrol and detective services are served by the Sonora Police Department.